vbreksidler/vbreksidler/README.md

 - :telescope: I’m working as a Software Developer FullStack and contributing to frontend and backend for building web applications.

-- :seedling: I'm studying in Trybe Online Programming School
+- :seedling: Student in Trybe Online Programming School

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-purple?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/vreksidler/)